anrayliu/pyvidplayer2/README.md

 # Video(path, chunk_size=10, max_threads=1, max_chunks=1, subs=None, post_process=PostProcessing.none, interp="linear", use_pygame_audio=False, reverse=False, no_audio=False, speed=1, youtube=False, max_res=720, as_bytes=False, audio_track=0, vfr=False, pref_lang="en", audio_index=None, reader=pyvidplayer2.READER_AUTO)

 Main object used to play videos.
 Videos can be read from disk, memory or streamed from Youtube.
-The object uses FFMPEG to extract chunks of audio from videos and then feeds it into a Pyaudio stream.
+The object uses FFmpeg to extract chunks of audio from videos and then feeds it into a Pyaudio stream.
 It uses OpenCV to display the appropriate video frames.
 Videos can only be played simultaneously if they're using Pyaudio (see `use_pygame_audio` below).
 Pygame or Pygame CE are the only graphics libraries to support subtitles. `ytdlp` is required to stream videos